Where to walk your dogs

 The basic rule is, all dogs are required to be on a leash in all public places in township areas unless it is a designated off leash area.

 Off leash areas include some reserves and some beaches, but in these areas dogs must still be under effective control.
+The rules outside township areas are the same as off leash areas.

 What is effective control?